Dennis Locorriere: Career

 In 2007, Locorriere and his band embarked on the Dennis Locorriere Celebrates Dr. Hook Hits and History tour.
-In early 2008, Locorriere toured the United Kingdom, as a member of Bill Wyman's Rhythm Kings.
+In July 2008, Locorriere toured the United Kingdom, as a member of Bill Wyman's Rhythm Kings.
+He is featured on a 2011 live CD Live Communications and footage of the Rhythm Kings featuring Locorriere in the lineup was released on a compilation CD in 2016.

-In early 2010, Locorriere again toured in the United Kingdom, promoting his new Post Cool album.
+In early 2010, Locorriere again toured in the United Kingdom, promoting his third studio album, Post Cool.